MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 :::image type="content" source="media/external-guest-new/govern-access-1.png" alt-text="Conceputal drawing of governing access to your resources." lightbox="media/external-guest-new/govern-access-1.png":::

 - **Discover your business requirements** - Identify your current lifecycle and governance processes for external identities.
 This exercise will help you to determine applicable scenarios, feasibility and scope.
-- **Determine your security posture** - As you consider the governance of external access, assess your organization's security and collaboration needs, by scenario.
+- **Determine your security posture** - Assess your organization's security and collaboration needs, by scenario.
 - **Onboarding of business partners and external users** - Onboarding, with regard to guest or external identities, is the process or processes of getting these identities set up in your organizations systems.
 - **Offboarding business partners and external users** - Offboarding, with regard to guest or external identities, is the process or processes of getting these identities removed from your organizations systems.